atrosekta/rust-electrical-wiki/content/logic.md

 Notes:

-- The switch will pass power through from Input A OR Input B but only the one that has more power avaliable
+- The switch will pass power through from Input A OR Input B but only the one that has more power avaliable.
-- Can only be placed on vertical walls
+- Can only be placed on vertical walls.

 ---